 Buy-to-let mortgages are a lot like ordinary mortgages, but with some key differences:

 - Interest rates on buy-to-let mortgages are usually higher.

 - Most BTL mortgages are interest-only.
-This means you don’t pay anything each month, but at the end of the mortgage term you repay the original loan in full.
+This means you pay the interest each month, but not the capital amount.
+At the end of the mortgage term, you repay the original loan in full.
 BTL mortgages are also available on a repayment basis.

 - Most BTL mortgage lending is not regulated by the Financial Conduct Authority (FCA).
 There are exceptions, for example, if you wish to let the property to a close family member (e.g. spouse, civil partner, child, grandparent, parent or sibling).
 These are often referred to as a consumer buy to let mortgages and are assessed according to the same strict affordability rules as a residential mortgage.

 How much you can you borrow for buy-to-let mortgages